microbiome/OMA/23_multi-assay_analyses.md

 ## [1] TRUE
 ```

-Model's training options are defined with the following:
+Training options for the model are defined in the following way:

 ```r